-LaSalle College Vancouver is is designated by the Private Training Institutions Branch (PTIB) of the Ministry of Advanced Education of British Columbia and registered with the Ministry of Advanced Education, Student Services Branch.
-Government funding is available to full-time students who qualify.
+LaSalle College Vancouver is designated by the Private Training Institutions Branch (PTIB) of the Ministry of Advanced Education of British Columbia and registered with the Ministry of Advanced Education, Student Services Branch.

 The visit includes: